Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Recent UTI graduate Jackson Chartier had been unaware of scholarship opportunities available through the foundation.
 “I’m not even sure I would’ve applied for a mikeroweWORKS Scholarship if my (high school) counselor didn’t urge me to,” Chartier says.
 “Then I won.
 It was a total surprise.”

-For the fourth year in a row, UTI and the mikeroweWORKS Foundation will award joint scholarships to students who set their sights on programs offered by the network of schools.
+For the fourth year in a row, UTI and the mikeroweWORKS Foundation will award joint scholarships to students who set their sights on programs offered by the network of trade schools.
 Last year, 22 UTI students were awarded a total of $84,000 in scholarships.
 For 2018, students in the automotive, diesel, motorcycle, marine, collision repair, CNC machining and welding programs will be considered.

 “We’re proud to be working alongside someone as passionate as Mike Rowe,” says UTI President and CEO Kim McWaters.
 “He’s endlessly educating the public on the opportunities that exist in the skilled trades while also helping to reduce the financial barriers that may be keeping students from pursuing such a career.